stripe/stripe-react-native/CONTRIBUTING.md

 yarn lint --fix
 ```

 Remember to add tests for your change if possible.
-End to end tests are done with Appium, and can be found in `e2e/`.
+End to end tests are done with [Maestro](https://maestro.mobile.dev/), and can be found in `e2e-tests/`.
 Read the [test section below](#tests) for more details on setup.

 ## Testing inside of the Expo Go app